• Skip to primary navigation

 How to set the table for afternoon tea

-Afternoon tea is often a delicate and elegant event so use your best linens, cutlery, and serveware.
+Afternoon tea is often a delicate and elegant event so use your best linens, cutlery, and serve ware.
+This alone is a good excuse to host afternoon tea!

 Fresh flowers are always a welcome addition to the table.
 If you are in the States, Trader Joe's has an excellent selection of flowers for a reasonable cost.